 A provider of alternative payment solutions for temporary employees who can’t open a UK bank account has been working with the Gangmasters and Labour Abuse Authority (GLAA) to help prevent labour exploitation.

 OnePay, which has more than 400,000 customers across the UK, helps some of the country’s leading recruitment agencies, seasonal agricultural farms, and employers with large workforces, pay their workers every week.

-OnePay has also created a dedicated team to manage any concerns raised by its staff and help manage potential victims.
+Alongside this, OnePay have created a dedicated team to manage any concerns raised by its staff and help manage potential victims.